STANDARD TERMS OF BUSINESS

 There is no contract between you and any director, employee or consultant of the firm.
 Any advice given to you, or any other work done for you, by one of our directors, employees or consultants is given or done by that person on our behalf and not in his or her individual capacity.
 No such person assumes any personal responsibility to you for the advice or work.

-You agree that if, as a matter of law, any of our partners, employees or consultants would otherwise owe you a duty of care that duty is excluded from our contract with you.
-You agree that you will not bring any claim against any of our members, employees or consultants for any matter arising in any way out of providing the services to you.
+You agree that if, as a matter of law, any of our directors, employees or consultants would otherwise owe you a duty of care that duty is excluded from our contract with you.
+You agree that you will not bring any claim against any of our directors, employees or consultants for any matter arising in any way out of providing the services to you.

 Accordingly, any claim you wish to make can only be made against the firm and not against a director, employee or consultant of the firm.

-You agree that our liability for Loss is excluded (and we will not accept any liability for Loss) in relation to any single matter or any group of connected matters which may be aggregated by our insurers in excess of either: the amount specified in the scope of work or, if no such amount is specified, the amount of professional indemnity insurance cover we maintain (£3,000,000).
+You agree that our liability for Loss is excluded (and we will not accept any liability for Loss) in relation to any single matter or any group of connected matters which may be aggregated by our insurers in excess of either: the amount specified in the scope of work or, if no such amount is specified, the minimum amount of professional indemnity insurance cover required by the SRA (currently £3,000,000).